gera3d/neuroconnect-special/PRD.md

   - Filter Chips: Removable with X button, hover state for removal action

 - **Icon Selection** (Phosphor icons):
+  - List for main navigation menu
-  - MagnifyingGlass for search
+  - MagnifyingGlass for search and directory
   - FunnelSimple for filters
   - MapPin for location
   - Star (fill/regular) for ratings and featured matches
   - Certificate for verification badges
   - CalendarCheck for availability status
-  - ChatCircle for messaging
+  - ChatCircle for messaging features
   - Globe for languages
   - CreditCard for insurance
   - Clock for availability hours
   - SortAscending for sort controls
-  - Sparkle for "Best Match" sorting
+  - Sparkle for "Best Match" sorting and smart features
+  - UserCircle for profile features
+  - BookOpen for resources
+  - Users for community features
+  - Question for help dialog
   - X for removal actions

 - **Spacing**: